Gas and electricity

 You can get lots more energy-saving information from the Sustainable Energy Authority of Ireland.

 If you are unhappy with the service you are getting from your electricity or gas provider, or if you think you are paying too much, you can easily switch to a new provider.

 How do I switch?

 Switching is free and only takes a few minutes to complete online, over the phone or at your doorstep.
 Follow these simple steps:

 Step 1 – Choose a provider

 Shop around to check which plan works best for you.
 Make sure you are comparing like with like and remember domestic and business rates will differ.
 Make sure you compare both the unit rate and the standing charge when comparing plans.
-The Commission for Energy Regulation provides a list of electricity and gas providers with some helpful hints and tips on switching.
+The Commission for the Regulation of Utilities provides a list of electricity and gas providers with some helpful hints and tips on switching.